richard-duong/TLSCache/README.md

 ============

 **1) Initialization**<br>
-This phase prepares the server and proxies with the appropriate blacklists & Bloom Filters<br>
+This phase prepares the server and proxies with the appropriate blacklists & Bloom Filters<br><br>

 **2) Standard Application Process**<br>
-This phase evaluates our clients' requests without a match on the Bloom Filter<br>
+This phase evaluates our clients' requests without a match on the Bloom Filter<br><br>

 **3) Nonstandard Application Process with False Positives**<br>
 This phase evaluates our clients' requests with a match on the Bloom Filter<br><br>